samsahu2007/loom/src/test_results/static_file_generator_audit.md

 - Add **backslash escape handling** for inline formatting
 - Escape double quotes in HTML attribute values (" → &quot;) within props_to_html() to ensure valid HTML output.
 - Support **double-backtick code spans**
-- Ensure GFM compliance with regard to tables
+- Ensure GFM compliance for tables
   - extra cells in `<tbody>` should not be rendered
 - Ensure empty URLs do not raise runtime errors